nperezg/biosounds/README.md

 ## Comments

-The application is still in development and refactoring process, so don't be surprised is certain parts are not yet clean code.
+The application is still under development and within the refactoring process, so don't be surprised if certain parts are not yet clean code.
 We are working on it ;)